hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

 !!! caution

+    The `miningbeneficiary` property cannot be updated once your network is started.

     We do not recommend changing `epochlength` in a running network.
 Changing the `epochlength` after genesis can result in illegal blocks.